flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 ## Validating webhooks

-Second use case for sync webhooks is external validation.
+The second use case for sync webhooks is external validation.
 In a similar way as with the mutating webhook - an external system receives payload from Flotiq.
-Once the system processes the object it can respond in 2 way:
+Once the system processes the object it can respond in 2 ways:

-- with a `HTTP 200` response, without making changes to the object - this will result in processing the payload further in Flotiq,
+- with an `HTTP 200` response, without making changes to the object - this will result in processing the payload further in Flotiq,
-- with a `HTTP 400` response, raising validation errors - this will stop processing in Flotiq.
+- with an `HTTP 400` response, raising validation errors - this will stop processing in Flotiq.

 Example of a passed validation: